mars-project/mars/docs/source/index.rst

 Mars can scale in to a single machine, and scale out to a cluster with hundreds of machines.
-Both the local and distributed version share the same piece of code, it's fairly simple to migrate from a single machine to a cluster due to the increase of data.
+Both the local and distributed version share the same piece of code, it's fairly simple to migrate from a single machine to a cluster to process more data or gain a better performance.

 Mars can run in a few ways: